4n86rakam1/writeup/LINE_CTF_2024/Web/graphql-101/index.md

 Therefore, by successfully completing the OTP check within 5 attempts and repeating this process 40 times, we can obtain the flag.

-The rate limit can be bypassed by executing multiple GraphQL queries in a single HTTP request.
+The rate limit can be bypassed by executing multiple GraphQL queries in a single HTTP request, exploiting [Batching Attach](https://lab.wallarm.com/graphql-batching-attack/) using [GraphQL Aliases](https://graphql.org/learn/queries/#aliases).
-In this CTF Challenge, [GraphQL Aliases](https://graphql.org/learn/queries/#aliases) can be used.

 GraphQL aliases query example: